Greensburg tornado: Rebuilding efforts and reactions

 Following the tornado, many families signed up to reside in the 200 temporary housing units aligned in rows, or "FEMA shelters" provided by FEMA, where residents lived for up to eighteen months.
-500 of the 750 residents who remained in the town lived in these housing sites, dubbed "Femaville" by some residents of Greensburg.
+500 of the 750 residents who remained in the city lived in these housing sites, dubbed "Femaville" by some residents of Greensburg.
 The temporary housing units came equipped with items such as blankets and dishes to help living conditions while recovery efforts were underway.
-Schools and other public buildings in the neighboring towns of Mullinvile, Bucklin, and Haviland were also used as temporary shelters for victims of the tornado; the International Red Cross and Red Crescent Movement set up three shelters in Mullinville, one in Haviland and one in Bucklin.
-As well as providing shelter, FEMA declared that it would pay for 100% of cleanup costs after the event, including at least $7.6 million for housing assistance and almost $10 million for repairing infrastructure in the town.
+Schools and other public buildings in the neighboring towns of Mullinville, Bucklin, and Haviland were also used as temporary shelters for victims of the tornado; the International Red Cross and Red Crescent Movement set up three shelters in Mullinville, one in Haviland and one in Bucklin.
+As well as providing shelter, FEMA declared that it would pay for 100% of cleanup costs after the event, including at least $7.6 million for housing assistance and almost $10 million for repairing infrastructure in the city.
 FEMA also hired 21 Greensburg residents to work in recovery positions; 7,604 volunteers registered by AmeriCorps worked to help with recovery efforts.
 Volunteers logged a total of 57,786 volunteer hours.

+Almost 500 soldiers from the National Guard were deployed to Greensburg to aid with recovery efforts, and the crews provided machinery and communications for the area.
+In April 2009, U.S. Representative Jerry Moran introduced the Greensburg, Kansas Recovery Extension Act to extend recovery funds through June 2010.
+The legislation died in committee and was never voted on by the House of Representatives.

-Then-President George W. Bush visited Greensburg twice following the tornado to survey damage.
+President George W. Bush visited Greensburg twice following the tornado to survey damage.
 In a speech he made during his first visit to Greensburg, Bush said: "There is a lot of destruction.
 Fortunately, a lot of folks had basements here in this part of the world and lived to see another day.
-Unfortunately, too many died."
-Almost 500 soldiers from the United States National Guard were deployed to Greensburg to aid with recovery efforts, and the crews provided machinery and communications for the area.
-In April 2009, then-U.S. representative Jerry Moran introduced the Greensburg, Kansas Recovery Extension Act to extend recovery funds through June 2010.
-The legislation died in committee and was never voted on by the House of Representatives.
+Unfortunately, too many died".
+At-the-time FEMA director R. David Paulison remarked that damage was "some of the worst I've ever seen", and then-mayor of Greensburg Bob Dixson said in 2008 that "on May 4, 2007, we found out what's really important in life and that's not your stuff that's your relationship with fellow human beings".
+The mayor of Greensburg at the time of the tornado, Lonnie McCollum, resigned shortly after the event due to mental exhaustion as well as complaints regarding the town's recovery.